tonyhieu/P1-Tactical-Apes/README.md

 | [@tonyhieu](https://github.com/tonyhieu) | Anthony Vo |

 ## Database
-We will use databses in order to store data received from our simulations.
+We will use databases in order to store data received from our simulations.
 For example, our physics simulations will store the velocity, acceleration, and position of an object at certain times.
 Our survival game simulation will store the winner of said games and their attributes.

 ## Simulations